ManojChandran/oouve_dev/README.md

   Check the ip by typing ifconfig
   $ ifconfig
   $ docker swarm init --advertise-addr 172.31.4.218
 Once swarm manager is initialized copy the Token created.
-Token is important for additional nodes You can retrieve the token by using command
+Token is important for additional nodes you can retrieve the token by using command
   $ docker swarm join-token worker
 Adding additional manager, this will get new token
   $ docker swarm join-token manager
 Display the state of our manager
   $ docker node ls
   $ docker system info | more